sbnguah/MedStatsBook/_book/R-Data-Types.md

 [1] NA
 ```

-The function `is.na()` produces a logical indicating if a value is missing.
+The function `is.na()` produces a logical that indicates if a value is missing.

 ```r
 is.na(2)